TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Experiments

-\textbf{Workloads.} Our experiment contains five neural networks, VGG-16\cite{VGG}, InceptionV3\cite{InceptionV3}, InceptionV4\cite{InceptionV4}, ResNet-50\cite{ResNet}, and DenseNet\cite{DenseNet}, covered both linear network and non-linear network.
-We will increase the workloads number on one GPU and measure the GPU memory footprint and the extra time overhead for each method.
+\textbf{Workloads.} We choose the five neural networks in the evaluation of the Capuchin\cite{Capuchin} to evaluate TENSILE, VGG-16 \cite{VGG}, InceptionV3 \cite{InceptionV3}, InceptionV4 \cite{InceptionV4}, ResNet-50 \cite{ResNet}, and DenseNet \cite{DenseNet}, covered both linear network and non-linear network.
+We will increase the workload number on one GPU and measure the GPU memory footprint and the extra time overhead for each method.

-\textbf{Extra Setting.} The Capuchin is designed to schedule only when the GPU memory is not enough, it will only save the GPU memory to the threshold that is just able to run the workloads.
-This makes it difficult to compare its performance with TENSILE since TENSILE is a more active scheduling method that will save GPU memory as much as possible.
-Therefore, we set the budget of Capuchin as same as TENSILE.
-Then we can compare the time cost and the efficiency of these two methods fairly.
+\textbf{Extra Setting.} The Capuchin is designed to schedule only when the GPU memory is insufficient.
+It will only save the GPU memory to the threshold that is just able to run the workloads, which makes it difficult to compare its performance with TENSILE since TENSILE is a more active scheduling method that will save GPU memory as much as possible.
+Therefore, we set Capuchin's GPU memory budget as the same as TENSILE.
+Then we can compare these two methods' time cost and efficiency fairly.

 Also, our method includes two phases, the cold start phase, and the dynamic updating phase.
-The former uses predicted operations' execution time to generate the schedule plan before the job launching, and the latter updates the scheduling plan with the running information collected from the framework.
-To analyze these two phases separately, we denote the cold start phase by $\rm TENSILE_{cs}$ and the updating phase by $\rm TENSILE$.
-The $\rm TENSILE_{cs}$'s performance is measured once the job is launched, and the $\rm TENSILE$'s performance is measured once the scheduling plan is updated.
+The former uses predicted operations' latency to generate the schedule plan before the job launching, and the latter updates the scheduling plan with the running information collected from the framework.
+To analyze these two phases separately, we denote the cold start phase by $\rm TENSILE_{cs}$ and the updating phase by $\rm TENSILE_{up}$.
+The $\rm TENSILE_{cs}$'s performance is measured once the job is launched, and the $\rm TENSILE_{up}$'s performance is measured once the scheduling plan is updated.
+We also use $\rm TENSILE$ to denote the whole process of TENSILE.